Qiskit/qiskit-aer/CONTRIBUTING.md

     qiskit-aer$ python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA

+If we want to specify the CUDA® architecture instead of letting the build system auto detect it, we can use the CUDA_ARCH option.
+For example:

+    qiskit-aer$ python ./setup.py bdist_wheel -- -DAER_THRUST_BACKEND=CUDA -DCUDA_ARCH="5.2"

+This will reduce the amount of compilation time when, for example, the architecture auto detection fails and the build system compiles all common architectures.

 Few notes on GPU builds:
 1. Building takes considerable more time than non-GPU build, so be patient :)